anomalylabs/markdown-field_type/documentation/general/configuration.md

 ### `height`

-Height of the markdown editor.
+The height in pixels of the markdown editor.
 The default value is `300`.